-1. Student behavior that is extremely disruptive, aggressive, and/or a legal violation.
-Law enforcement will be contacted as appropriate.

-- 1. A school administrator will confer with staff member and take immediate action to address the misconduct. - 2.
-The administrator will contact the parent/guardian. - 3.
+- 1. Student behavior that is extremely disruptive, aggressive, and/or a legal violation.
+(Law enforcement will be contacted) - A school administrator will confer with staff member and take immediate action to address the misconduct. - 2.
+The administrator will contact parent/guardian. - 3.
 Due process procedures will be followed. - 4.
 A record of interventions and disciplinary actions will be maintained.